 There is a technique to climbing rope and we've got some tips to get you started off right.

 For those just learning the skill it is best to have 18"-24" of rope slack lying on the ground.
-Having this slack allows the climber to get confidence in the technique without being under strain of holding themselves up on the rope.
+Having this slack allows you to get into the starting position with your feet on the floor rather than being under strain of starting midway up on the rope.

-The secret is in the position of the feet.
+The secret to climbing rope for the beginner is in the position of the feet.

 The hands are used only as stabilizers to keep your upper body in position as you lift your feet and re-anchor.
 The rope climb is accomplished by pushing down with the anchored feet, then re-grabbing the rope with the hands.

 Have an issue about hanging your rope?
 If you don't have exposed rafters then it can be a challenge.
 Our dedicated Climbing Rope Hanger is a great choice and we've also developed a Gymnastics ring hanger that comes with an optional climbing rope attachment to make hanging your rope worry free.
 You get all the hardware from us too so it's super easy.